gregof/tc/README.md

     }
 }
 ```
-'exec' can be name of predefined executer.
+'exec' can be the name of predefined executer.
 ```javascript
 {
     exec: 'async'